Return to Sender (Dexter)

-"Return to Sender" is the sixth episode of the first season of the American television drama series Dexter, which first aired on November 5, 2006 on Showtime in the United States.
+"Return to Sender" is the sixth episode of the first season of the American television drama series Dexter, which first aired on November 5, 2006, on Showtime in the United States.
 The episode was written by Timothy Schlattmann and was directed by Tony Goldwyn.
 In the episode, Dexter Morgan (Michael C. Hall) investigates a murder scene where one of his own victims has returned after he disposed of the body.
 Meanwhile, his girlfriend Rita Bennett (Julie Benz) tries to prevent her husband Paul from attending their daughter's birthday party, and Lt.
 María LaGuerta (Lauren Vélez) considers adopting a young witness of the murder whom she finds at the crime scene.

 Though set in Miami, Florida, the episode was filmed at various locations in and around Los Angeles, California including a salvage yard, a field by Tujunga Wash and a waterfront house on Hibiscus Island.
-Goldwyn, who Erik King said was "a joy to work with", allowed actor C.S.
-Lee to improvise and David Zayas to memorize his Spanish lines in English and translate them mentally during each take.
+Goldwyn, who Erik King said was "a joy to work with", allowed actor C. S. Lee to improvise and David Zayas to memorize his Spanish lines in English and translate them mentally during each take.
 "Return to Sender" received generally positive reviews from critics.

+It is revealed that Dexter uses the name “Patrick Bateman M.D.” as a pseudonym to buy M99, a reference to the main character of American Psycho.